-More than 80 per cent of respondents said their schools would not have enough funding to meet "essential needs" over the next 12 months; almost 90 per cent said this would have a detrimental effect on the education their schools were able to provide.
+More than four-fifths of respondents said their schools would not have enough funding to meet “essential needs” over the next 12 months.
 Some could even be forced to reduce opening hours to avoid insolvency, the ASCL warned.

 Speaking ahead of the ASCL’s annual conference, which starts in London today, deputy general secretary Malcolm Trobe said several factors had combined to leave schools facing a 4-5 per cent cut in their budgets for 2015-16.

 “The situation is extremely difficult,” he said.
 “We’ve got real funding pressures in 2015 and 2016 from inflation, unfunded pay rises, an increase in employers’ pension contributions from September, an increase in national insurance contributions from next April and, for academies, a reduction in the education services grant.”